 Teaching Children to Respect Others

-In today’s society, respect is often seen as optional and not required.
+In today’s social and political climate, respect is often seen as optional and not required.
 “If they don’t respect me, I’m not going to respect them” is often the prevalent attitude.
 How can you raise your children to be different in such a society?
 While it may be difficult, it’s not impossible to raise children to be kind and respectful and considerate of others.

-What is respect?
-Merriam Webster defines it as “to consider worthy of high regard, to esteem”.
+Respect is defined as “worthy of high regard, to esteem.”
 That is a lofty pursuit for many of us.
 How often do we consider other people worthy of high regard, especially when they are being inconsiderate of us?
 If we were to review our actions, we might be surprised at the times we fail to live up to that definition.
 Basically, respect is being considerate of other people.
 It’s following the golden rule: “do unto others as you want them to do unto you.”
 It means to treat them how you want to be treated.
 There are many slogans and expressions that we use but never really think about in regards to respecting others.
 But to teach our children, we have to truly understand what it means and how we are to live that out in our daily lives.

 Children learn by watching others, especially their parents.
 For young children, their parents are the people they most emulate.
 For them to learn respect, they will watch how you treat your spouse, people at work and those in line at the grocery store and even yourself.
 Respecting others begins with showing yourself respect.
 True respect is not a martyr attitude.
 It’s treating everyone as worthy and that includes the person in the mirror.